Gavriil1/arcadegame/README.md

 <!--here is the last stop.-->

-The page is organized in a way that is familiar to the end user.
-When a user opens a landing page, they can see a classical arcade game in HTML cancas.
-We have quick tutorial in HTML cancas how to play a game.
-In addition to it we have 3 self explainatory buttons which will help user to play a game on small screens: left, right, fire.
-Finaly we have footer, which give an option to a user to leave a feedback
+The page is built to be intuitive to the user, when it comes to game controls and page navgiation.
+When the user loads the main page,  he sees a tutorial in canvas window on how to play the game by using keyboard.
+He also can see three buttons wich helps him to play a game with mouse or on a mobile device like phone or tablet.
+Finally we added Feedback option in the footer, which helps user to find easily find option.

-The website is composed of four distinct pages:
+The website has 3 pages:

 -   A homepage containing a game.